crionuke/xaplus-engine/README.md

 Next, engine use XA+ interface (see 2) to communicate with each others of participant of global transaction.

-Also superior side or initiator of global transaction make transactions log with all decision over transactions to recovery after failover.
+Also engine on superior side or initiator of global transaction make transactions log with all decision over transactions to recovery after failover.

 **Links**